 Additional stop: A beloved additional stop on the Northeast USA road trip is Burlington, VT.
 Burlington, a fun city on the shore of Lake Champlain, offers a great contrast to the quaint mountain town Stowe.
 As it’s just 36 miles (58 km) between the two, you can easily include both on the ultimate New England road trip itinerary.

 7. The Berkshires / Stockbridge, MA – Culture and nature hand in hand

 - Driving distance: 188 mi / 303 km

 - Driving time: 3.5 h

-In the western parts of Massachusetts and Connecticut you find the Berkshires region.
-It’s an area that is as known and appreciated for its lush rolling hills as for its rich culture.
-Stockbridge is a town in the heart of the Berkshires that is a superb base for exploring both culture and nature on the Northeast road trip.
+In the western parts of Massachusetts and Connecticut, you find the Berkshires region.
+It’s an area as known and appreciated for its rich culture as for its lush rolling hills.

 - Driving distance: 126 mi / 203 km